Stuart Highway is an iconic Aussie Trip

 How long is Stuart Highway?

 The road is 2,834 km (1,761 mi) long and links Darwin (Northern Territory) and Port Augusta (South Australia), via Tennant Creek and Alice Springs.
 The road is fully paved.
 It spans a vast magnificent country of arid lands in the south via Central Australia to the tropical Top End.
-The highway, known as "the Explorer's Way" is one of Australia's major highways, running north to south through the middle of Australia.
+The highway, known as "the Explorer's Way," is one of Australia's major highways, running north to south through the middle of Australia.

-Who is the Stuart Highway named after?
+Who is Stuart Highway named after?

 It’s named after Scottish explorer John McDouall Stuart who, in 1862, became the first man to successfully cross Australia from south to north and make it back alive, but the modern track doesn't follow Stuart's original route in its southern parts.

-Is the Stuart Highway dangerous?
+Is Stuart Highway dangerous?